steveiliop56/tinyauth-docs/docs/getting-started.md

 ## Installation

-To get started simply add the tinyauth service next to your traefik container
+To get started simply add the tinyauth service next to your traefik container:

 ```yaml
 tinyauth: